The Art of Innovation Leadership

 people's ideas and integrating them into a new configuration with clear benefits.

-I especially enjoyed the writer’s experience as
+I especially enjoyed the writer’s experience as a consultant

-about how certain innovations have been affected by different innovation leadership types.
+certain innovations have been affected by different innovation leadership types.

 The last part of the book provides guidance on how you can

 diagnose your own leadership personality and provides a guide about how you can develop a new innovation leadership

 personality through a series of workshops.
 Also in this section you will find a series of case studies illustrating